minvws/nl-covid19-coronacheck-app-coordination/architecture/Solution Architecture VTR.md

 The solution does not consist of a central database.
 A citizen retrieves their test result directly from the test provider (who use their own data model).
 The app then hands the result off to a signing service, which verifies the result signature, and converts it to a CL signed test result.
 This result is not centrally stored.

-To avoid test proofs from being handed out more than once, the `unique` field from the test result is hashed and stored in redis for a limited time.
+To avoid test proofs from being handed out more than once, the `unique` field from the test result is hashed and stored in cache for a limited time.
+Currently this time is set to the maximum test validity + 1 day.

 ## Public API (papi)